littlehorse-enterprises/littlehorse/sdk-go/examples/childthread/README.md

 Let's run the `WfRun`:

 ```
-lhctl run child-thread input "this is the input!"
+lhctl run child-thread-workflow input "this is the input!"
 ```

 You can see both `ThreadRun`s when you inspect the `WfRun`: